INTERNATIONAL ALLIANCE OF WASTE PICKERS

 “Recycling is not a standalone solution.
 The reduction of plastic waste is [also] a necessary measure in order to end plastic pollution. […] Waste pickers have for years been providing a solution through our work.
 We need to separate the economic needs of waste pickers with the discussion around the plastics industry.”

-The International Alliance of Waste Pickers met with the US congregational delegation, including Senators Gillibrand, Merkley, Welch, Whitehouse and Representative Huffman.
-The meeting addressed the issue of just transition in the Plastics Treaty negotiation process, the importance of mentioning waste pickers in the preamble of the revised zero draft and the IAWP’s upcoming Congress.
+The International Alliance of Waste Pickers met with the US congregational delegation and their staffers, including Senators Gillibrand, Merkley, Welch, Whitehouse and Representative Huffman.
+The meeting addressed the issue of just transition in the Plastics Treaty negotiation process, the importance of defining and mentioning waste pickers within the revised zero draft, including in the Preamble.
 Delegates also met with government delegates from the Nordic countries, the Latin American and Caribbean group of countries and the European Union.

 In her remarks at the WWF and Government of Canada Open Partnerships event, Inger Anderson, Executive Director, UNEP mentions recognition of waste pickers and the need for a just transition among her 10 most important elements to be achieved by the Plastics Treaty: